ridwanabdillahi/rustc-dev-guide/src/debugging-support-in-rustc.md

 Debugging Information Entry (DIE) which stores the information as "tags" to denote functions, variables etc., e.g., `DW_TAG_variable`, `DW_TAG_pointer_type`, `DW_TAG_subprogram` etc.
 You can also invent your own tags and attributes.

+### CodeView/PDB

+PDB (Program Database) is a file format created by Microsoft that contains debug information.
+PDBs can be consumed by debuggers such as WinDbg/CDB and other tools to display debug information.
+A PDB contains multiple streams that describe debug information about a specific binary such as types, symbols, and source files used to compile the given binary.
+CodeView is another format which defines the structure of [symbol records] and [type records] that appear within PDB streams.

 ## Supported debuggers